wujj0326/COVID_Risk_Competition/README.md

 ## Running the codes

 ```
-Run all the cell in COVID_Risk_Score.ipynb and
+Run all the cell in COVID_Risk_Score_Ver2.ipynb and
 Each section in the python notebook is labelled, and there are comments explaining the code.
 ```